Tara Polar Station: Expeditions

 Tara Polar Station was tested in ice conditions in July 2025 during the CONTRASTS expedition.
 It left Longyearbyen, Svalbard, on 4 July, and sailed towards sea ice together with the research vessel Polarstern.
-Tara Polar Station is planned to complete its first drift in the Arctic Ocean in summer 2026.
-There are at least 10 planned Arctic expeditions along the Transpolar Drift, preparing the route of Nansen's Fram expedition, Soviet and Russian drifting stations, and MOSAiC Expedition.
+There are at least 10 planned Arctic expeditions along the Transpolar Drift, following the route of Nansen's Fram expedition, Soviet and Russian drifting stations, and the MOSAiC Expedition.